Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JDXZ-q-9na0.md

 ### Transcript

-> apple watch geforce now yes a satisfactory is available on geforce now um you can play from there and it's been available for some time there
+> apple watch geforce now yes a satisfactory is available on geforce now, you can play from there and it's been available for some time there